Leveling is essential in Shindo Life if you wish to become stronger.

 The reason why you want to do these quests in the Leaf Village is that there is the shortest distance between enemies and quests.

-Upon completing a quest, use the teleport feature in the menu to get back to the city quickly so you can grab another quest.
+Upon completing a quest, you can use the teleport feature in the menu to get back to the city quickly so you can grab another quest.
+If you have a bloodline or element with great mobility, then it might be faster to travel.

 What is max level in Shindo Life